 The ice consists of two components: the untouched "bulk ice" between strings and the refrozen "hole ice," which was melted during IceCube construction and drilling.
 The optical absorption and scattering lengths of the bulk ice are measured using the LED flashers, which are located on each DOM.
 Flasher data is collected in dedicated calibration runs during the Antarctic summer, organized by the calibration coordinator, with the data stored in the IceCube data warehouse and documented on the wiki.
-The hole ice is a current area of study by IceCube students and postdocs, as it modifies the angular acceptance of the DOM due to bubbles trapped in the refrozen column.
-A camera at the center of the detector has shown that at least in one location, the bubbles were trapped in a dense central column in an otherwise clear refrozen hole.
-Current modeling efforts are underway using LED flasher data to determine the size, scattering length, and location of this column.
-Progress of these analyses is reported on in weekly teleconferences, with the results archived on Docushare.
+It has been demonstrated with LED flasher data that the scattering in the bulk ice is anisotropic, having a preferred direction aligned with the ice flow.